Doc-Mosin/Doc-Mosin/README.md

-Hi, I’m @Doc Ich bin ein Hobby Programmierer / Entwickler und liebe das arbeiten mit HTML, CSS, PHP, Java und vielen anderen Sprachen.
-Ich entwickel Hobbymäßig Webseiten und Scripte und gestalte Logos und Schriftzüge.
-Ich arbeite an Discord Bots und vielen anderen Projekten und bin ein großer Linux Fan.
-Ich benutze verschiedene Linux Reps an meinen 2 und 3 PC.

-Meistens entwickel ich diese Sachen für mich und daher ist der meiste Stuff auf meiner GitHub Seite auch Privat.
+Hi, I'm @Doc I'm a hobby programmer / developer and love working with HTML, CSS, PHP, Java and many other languages.
+I develop websites and scripts as a hobby and design logos and lettering.
+I work on discord bots and many other projects and am a big linux fan.
+I use different linux reps on my 2 and 3 pcs.

+Most of the time I develop these things for myself and therefore most of the stuff on my GitHub page is also private.

-Ich bin leidenschaftlicher DayZ Hardcore Spieler und Modder und liebe Musik.
-Meine große Liebe ist Namalsk seid frühstens ArmA 2 DayZ Mod tagen.
-Ich spiele nur auf Vanilla / Vanilla+ und First Person Servern den 3PP, Unlimited Stamina, Trader usw sind für mich Bullshit.
+I'm a passionate DayZ Hardcore Player, DayOne fanboy and modder and love music.
+My great love is Namalsk since ArmA 2 DayZ Mod days at the earliest.
+I only play on Vanilla / Vanilla+ and First Person Servers the 3PP, Unlimited Stamina, Trader etc are bullshit for me.

-Wie erwähnt ist das hier alles ehr Privat und daher gibt es hier auch nichts interessantes zu finden eigentlich.

-Kontakt: Webseite: https://www.doc-mosin.de // DayZ Server: https://www.zombie.li - DayZ Hardcore // EMail: me@0o.tf // Discord: _Z_#0001
+As mentioned, everything here is very private and therefore there is actually nothing interesting to find here.